BepInEx/bepinex-docs/articles/dev_guide/plugin_tutorial/2_plugin_start.md

    * `<TFM>` is the TFM determined in step 1
    * `<Unity>` is the Unity version determined in step 2

-This will create a new folder named `MyFirstPlugin` that contains three files:
+This will create a new folder named `MyFirstPlugin` that contains two files:

 * `Plugin.cs`: Main plugin file.
 You can add more C# source files (`.cs`) as needed.
 * `MyFirstPlugin.csproj`: Plugin project configuration
-* `NuGet.Config`: Configuration file for NuGet package manager

 If you use an IDE, you can proceed to open `MyFirstPlugin.csproj` or the entire folder in it.
 If the IDE has .NET development support, it should automatically pick up the project settings.